brs80/senior-design/README.md

 ### Code Helper
-### Will translate common coding nomenclature into actual syntax
+### Gives coding examples for given languages
+### Each page will have its own search bar, use this to find common coding examples

 Example:
 Class -> class person
 		 {